aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 Therefore setting your timeout threshold to be low helps in avoiding the cost of infinite loops and long-hanging dependencies.

-#### **lambda concurrency**

-Here are the default limits for lambda:

-- **1000 concurrent executions per region**: per region, the max number of lambda functions you can have running at the same time is 1000, but you can get this quota increased.

 #### Lambda compute

 - **memory**: defines the amount of memory available to the cloud function at runtime, between 128mb - 10GB

 Here are pro tips when it comes to memory:

 - Memory increase does not result in linear performance gain.
 - Increasing memory determines instance type behind the scenes, where more memory ends up in a beefier instance running the container, which results in more expenses.

+#### **lambda concurrency**

+Lambda concurrency is the number of requests being served at a given moment, meaning the number of current lambda functions computing in parallel.

+Here are the rules of lambda concurrency:

+1. **New containers are spawned for each concurrent request**: if another in-flight request comes in before the current function execution finishes, then another container with the Lambda code is spun up in order to deal with that incoming request.

+> [!NOTE]
+> The default max lambda concurrency is **1000 concurrent executions per region**, meaning per region, the max number of lambda functions you can have running at the same time is 1000, but you can get this quota increased.

+Throttling is what occurs when you surpass the max lambda concurrency limit per region (across all lambdas), so AWS throws an error if you go over that.